 - Scroll the mouse wheel up and down

 - Switch between different sets of controls (either manually, or automatically based on which program is active)

-You can assign actions to occur when the mouse pointer moves inside specific regions of the active window.
-This is useful for playing games using pointer control (including eye gaze or head mouse).
+You can assign actions to occur when the mouse pointer moves inside specific regions of the screen.
+This is useful for playing games using pointer control (including with eye or head tracking devices).

 Where can I find profiles for Alt Controller?

 Alt Controller comes with a few basic profiles for racing games, which you’ll see when you choose File – Open.
 To download more profiles, please visit the Profiles page.

 Not exactly.
 Alt Controller doesn’t remap or block any input events it detects, it just performs additional actions when they occur.
 So if you want to map a key to trigger Alt Controller to do something, you might need to choose a key that isn’t used in the game you’re playing.

 Alt Controller is free Open Source software released under the GNU General Public License v3.
 See http://www.gnu.org/licenses/ for more information.
 A copy of the licence is also provided with the software.

 Alt Controller is a Microsoft C# .NET WPF application built using Visual Studio Community 2019.
 It uses the .NET Framework 4 Client Profile.
 For input, it uses .NET Framework functions to get the mouse pointer position and the GetKeyState Windows API to get keyboard and mouse button state information.
 For output, it uses the SendInput Windows API to emulate key strokes, mouse clicks and pointer movements.